 The public opinion for using Single Opt-In (SOI) vs Double-Opt-In (DOI) is one that is split.
 So how can you decide which one is for your email marketing campaign?
 Well, let’s try and sort this out, once and for all!

 But first, let’s review both of these major email permission approaches to ensure that we’re on the same page:

-- Double Opt-In (DOI) – This is a subscription process in which a new email address will only be added once the owner of that email address clicks on a confirmation link in an opt-in confirmation request email, sent to them after they opt-in thru a checkbox or form.
+- Double-Opt-In (DOI) – This is a subscription process in which a new email address will only be added once the owner of that email address clicks on a confirmation link in an opt-in confirmation request email, sent to them after they are opt-in thru a checkbox or form.
 DOI is also known as Confirmed Opt-In (COI).

 Now that the definitions have been clearly defined, let’s discuss some of the benefits and risks associated with each approach: